askides/aurora/README.md

 ## Getting Started 🤩

 This is a public beta!
-Please star and watch the repository for big news :heart:
+Please star and watch the repository for big news :heart: we have also a simple [roadmap](https://trello.com/b/df17oLMm/aurora-roadmap) in order to track some good ideas.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.